-From countertop units to convection ovens, air fryers and more, the modern range is a bit more extravagant the before.
+From countertop units to convection ovens, the modern range is a bit more extravagant the before.
 Improved cooking cycles and controls make baking easier than ever, and as mentioned Smart connectivity opens up a whole new world of possibilities.
 So to help you find the best oven available today, we've put together this quick guide on some of the best stoves and ranges you can find right now.

 We've included helpful buying tips throughout the guide below, but always ensure you consult a professional about installation as needed.
 Ovens come in many configurations and sizes, and you'll want to make sure you get the right model for your home.
 Our guide however will provide you with a great starting point on picking out the best oven, stove or range for you home today.